-• God is a Person who wants to be known and loved.
+- God is a Person who wants to be known and loved. - The Bible is testimony of God's repeated reaching out to and His love affair with humanity. - 'Knowing' involves relational intimacy, it is personal relationship.
+It is the same as getting to know any person we can see and feel it is "first-person" or heart knowledge.

-- The Bible is testimony of God's repeated reaching out to and His love affair with humanity. - 'Knowing' involves relational intimacy, it is personal relationship.
-It is the same as getting to know any person we can see and feel it is heart knowledge. - 'Knowing about' involves information and knowledge of something or someone it is head knowledge. - It is possible to 'know about' someone, and not 'know' them (Mat 7:23). - It is possible to 'know' someone well and not love them. - Faith as used in the NT Greek involves cognitive (what we believe) and relational (the person in whom we believe).
-Thus belief and believed (pistis & pisteuo) is both academic and relational.
-The word is also correctly translated as "Trust" which conveys personal relational confidence. - True Christian Faith involves 'knowing about' God, 'knowing' who God is, having a personal relationship with Him, loving Him for who He is, spending time with Him because you love Him, and serving Him because He is Worthy, Lovely, Perfect, Good, etc. - True Christian Faith requires a balance of "head" and "heart" which leads into service [e.g. 'head' is 'IQ' knowledge and training, 'heart' is 'EQ' emotional health, intimacy, and interdependency, 'hands' is 'action' reaching out for social justice, evangelism, etc.].
+- 'Knowing about' involves information and knowledge of something or someone it is "second-person" or head knowledge. - It is possible to 'know about' someone, and not 'know' them (Mat 7:23). - It is possible to 'know' someone well and not love them. - Faith as used in the New Testament Greek involves cognitive (what we believe) and relational (the person in whom we believe).
+Thus, belief and believed (pistis & pisteuo) is both academic and relational.
+The word is also correctly translated as "Trust" which conveys another first-person relational confidence. - True Christian Faith involves 'knowing about' God, 'knowing' who God is, having a personal relationship with Him, loving Him for who He is, spending time with Him because you love Him, and serving Him because He is Worthy, Lovely, Perfect, Good, etc. - True Christian Faith requires a balance of "mind" and "heart" which leads into ministry or service.
+Thus, 'mind' is 'IQ' knowledge and training, 'heart' is 'EQ' emotional health, intimacy, and interdependency.
+Together, mind and heart engage the disciple resulting into ministry or action... such as reaching out to the needy, working for social justice, evangelism, alleviating hunger and suffering, etc.